nosilver4u/ewww-image-optimizer/readme.txt

 = 5.2.9 =
 * added: include .webp images when using WP Offload Media to copy images from bucket to server
+* added: cleanup/migration tool for folks using EWWW IO 3+ years to remove old metadata entries
 * changed: images that exceed the max resize dimensions will be queued by the bulk scanner even if previously compressed
 * changed: for security, EWWW IO will only optimize images within the WP root folder, content folder, or uploads folder
 * changed: WebP Only mode will bypass the check for TinyPNG compression